niharn02/RFM-Customer-Segmentation-Project/README.md

 - Design loyalty programmes for high-value customers
 - Create re-engagement campaigns for at-risk groups
 - Optimise budget allocation by focusing on the most impactful customer segments

+  ## 📄 License and Usage

+This project is licensed under the MIT License.
+You are free to use, share, and adapt the work, provided proper credit is given.

+Please credit the original author: Nihar Nandanwar (https://github.com/niharn02)